RenzoZS/CuSIR/README.md

 CuSIR is a Cuda based solver for a diffusive SIR model with spatial rate transmition dependence.

-It basically solves the following system of equation with any given initial condition:
+It basically solves the following system of reaction-diffusion equations with any given initial condition in 2 dimensions:

 $$
 \begin{align}